Diomede, Alaska: External transport

-Mail has been delivered to the island by helicopter since 1982 and is currently delivered weekly (except in winter months when the ice runway allows more frequent deliveries by plane).
+Mail has been delivered to the island by helicopter since 1982 and is currently delivered weekly (up until 2013, mail was delivered by plane more frequently in winter months when the ice runway allowed for more deliveries).
 The postal contract is one of the oldest in the nation, the only one that uses helicopters for delivering mail, and with a cost of over $300,000 annually, is the most expensive in Alaska.

 An annual delivery of goods and supplies is made by barge during the summer, which usually is the only cargo delivered during the year.
 When the supplies come, all the men rush down and pull them off and carry them up.
-Other visitors to the island include the occasional visits by research teams, rare extreme tourists and other Alaska Natives visiting from the mainland Alaska.

 Due to its location and weather conditions, transportation to the island is very expensive.
 Having very few economic development opportunities and a tight budget, the city charges non-business visitors arriving by plane or boat a $50.00 fee.

 When U.S. Senator Ted Stevens arrived to the island on October 29, 2002, for an overnight visit, he commented "I did not realize you were this remote".
 He arrived by a National Guard Blackhawk helicopter, and it was the first time the island was visited by a statewide elected official.